Royal Saxon Army: During the Napoleonic Wars

-The General of the Infantry, General of the Cavalry, and General of the Artillery did not have much involvement on the actual battlefields during the Napoleonic Wars, command was mainly done by the Lieutenant and Major Generals.
+The General-Adjutant, Flügel-Adjutant, Inspecteur Général aux Revues, and Adjutant des Generalstabes did not have much involvement on the actual battlefields during the Napoleonic Wars, command was mainly done by the Lieutenant and Major Generals.

 Organization of the Royal Saxon Army in 1810

 A common misconception about the Saxon infantry regiments is that they were numbered, there is no evidence of any of the line infantry regiments being numbered, however the light infantry regiments were assigned numbers.
 Additionally, there were also garrison companies for fortresses and other defensive structures.
 In Dresden, there was a Swiss Guard, Cadet Corps, and an artillery academy.

 These units were divided into brigades and divisions, being organized as follows: